Advanced Math Pathway

 Advanced Math Course Criteria

 It is highly recommended that students complete a senior year math course to support future career and college success.
-The table below shows the progression of mathematics courses in the advanced math pathway.
+The following shows the progression of mathematics courses in the advanced math pathway.

 *Math 1 Honors addresses all 6th grade learning objectives incorporating aligned 7th grade learning objectives where appropriate.